 If You Invested $100 In This Stock 10 Years Ago, Here's How Much You Would Have Today

-Crown Castle Intl (NYSE:CCI) has outperformed the market over the past 10 years by 1.39% on an annualized basis.
+Regions Financial (NYSE:RF) has outperformed the market over the past 10 years by 4.02% on an annualized basis.

-Buying $100 In CCI: 10 years ago, an investor could have purchased 2.17 shares of Crown Castle Intl at the time with $100.
-This investment in CCI would have produced an average annual return of 15.15%.
-Currently, Crown Castle Intl has a market capitalization of $81.93 billion.
+Buying $100 In RF: 10 years ago, an investor could have purchased 20.83 shares of Regions Financial at the time with $100.
+This investment in RF would have produced an average annual return of 17.75%.
+Currently, Regions Financial has a market capitalization of $23.45 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.